Nuclear Power Plants

 - It can also produce long-range air pollution and water pollution.

-- Also, the costs needed to make it save are enormous.
+- Also, the costs to make it safer are enormous.

 In conclusion, we should choose the best plant according to the place and the investments you have.